mpp-doric/Android-Security-Reference/permissions/kernel_perms.md

 # Kernel Permissions

-- //TODO include definitions in OS
-- //TODO include exmaple call path for inet? (see blog post)

 ## Overview

 Used for low level components which dont have access to the `PackageManager`.
 A list of permissions handled in this way is below: